Spotchi/site/_posts/2019-10-28-Godel-incompleteness.md

 Assuming $F$ is a formal system with sufficient arithmetic[^2] then we can construct a sentence $G_F$ of the language of $F$ such that $G_F$ is true but not provable.
 In other terms, we have a sentence $G_F$ that says the following:

+[^2]: Sufficient arithmetic means that it contains axioms that allow us to do arithmetic.
+The minimum set of axioms are [Robinson Arithmetic](https://en.wikipedia.org/wiki/Robinson_arithmetic) for the First Incompleteness theorem and [Peano Arithmetic](https://en.wikipedia.org/wiki/Peano_axioms) for the second

 <center><em>This sentence is not provable </em></center>